w3f/polkadot-wiki/docs/general/funding.md

 :::tip

-Check out the [Polkadot Alpha Program](./alpha-program.md) for all kinds of ecosystem support opportunities.
+Check out the [programs](programs-index) for all kinds of ecosystem support opportunities.

 :::